 I decided to research and read anything and everything about PD that I could get my hands on.
 Well, I did read things that scared me.
 Let's be honest, it's scary to have a disease in which you can clearly see your future and know that there is nothing anyone can (currently) do to stop it.
 It's like being in a car going down a steep hill and realizing the brakes don't work.
 You can steer all you want but the crash is unavoidable.
 Maybe just being in denial would be the better option.
 But education is power, so I continued to learn as much as I could.

 The biggest step was meeting others with PD, those who have already traveled down the path that I was about to go down.
 And yes, some were far more progressed than I. But something unexpected happened.
 Instead of being frightened, I felt comforted.
 I felt accepted.
 I knew they understood me, what I was going through, and what I was about to go through.
 I felt like I was part of a loving, caring family.
 I felt safe.
-Meeting my fellow PD patients was the best thing I could have done.
+Meeting fellow people with PD was the best thing I could have done.
 Isolation is a killer, camaraderie builds strength.

 I'm more inspired than ever.
 Even though I met people who lost careers and had to dramatically alter their lifestyles, I discovered many who found new joys and talents they never knew existed.
 It's as if they were butterflies just waiting to be released from their cocoons.
 From their experiences, I've gained a perspective on life that has forever altered how I look at myself, and the world around me.